jamesSh33han/Brain-Computer-Interface-Final/README.md

 - Loaded in MNE’s .fif format
 - Raw EEG, EEG sample times (in seconds), channel names, and the sampling frequency can be extracted from the file
-- Raw EEG of size (channels, time points) in our case (64, 2478166)
+- Raw EEG of size (channels, time points) in our case (64, 2478166) for P01
-- EEG sample times of length 2478166
+- EEG sample times of length (sample time points) - 2478166 for P01
-- 64 channels, channel names are a list of channels
+- 64 channels, channel names are a list of channels - for all subjects
-- Sampling frequency of 512 Hz
+- Sampling frequency of 512 Hz for all subjects

 Epoching Data: